-DIVISION 7.
+<DIVISION 7.
 TAX PAYENTS AND ADMINISTRATION

 Sec.
 C8-70-1.
-Tax Payments554.
+Tax Payments.
+160

 - (a) First Installment.
 Half of the taxes and service charges for the respective areas shall be payable on the first (1st) day of the fiscal year.
-If not paid on or before the first (1st) day of August, such half shall bear interest from July first at such rates per month as are permitted by the General Statutes. - (b) Second Installment.
+If not paid on or before the first (1st) day of August, such half shall bear interest from the first (1st) day of July at such rates per month as are permitted by the General Statutes. - (b) Second Installment.
 The second half of such taxes and service charges shall be payable on the following first (1st) day of January.
-If not paid on or before the first (1st) day of February, such second half shall bear interest from the first (1st) day of January at such rates per month as are permitted by the General Statutes.
+If not paid on or before the first (1st) day of February, such second half shall bear interest from the first (1st) day of January at such rates per month as are permitted by the General Statutes. - (c) Lien by Tax Collector.
+The Tax Collector shall place a lien on tax delinquent property for the amount of any taxes or charges unpaid on the first (1st) day of February of any year as provided by the General Statutes. - (d) Motor Vehicle Tax.
+The tax on motor vehicles shall be due and payable in full on the first (1st) day of July.
+If not paid on or before first (1st) day of August, such tax shall bear interest from the first (1st) day of July at such rates per month as are permitted by the General Statutes.>